borislobanov92/event_booker/README.md

 # Event Booker

-A simple app for booking events built with Node, GraphQL, MongoDB and React.
+Backend for an event booking app built with Node, GraphQL, MongoDB.